FoundedNahte/Python-Video-Reverser/README.md

 # Python-Video-Reverser

-To reverse videos, one common solution is to simply use ffmpeg's "reverse" filter.
+To reverse videos, the most common solution is to simply use ffmpeg's "reverse" filter.

 However, since ffmpeg buffers the entire video into memory, a large video file can overload memory and crash the program.